VishwasRaiborde/aws-sqs-s3-sample/ams-cloud-services/readme.txt

 note : AWS_SECRET_key and AWS_ACCESS_key needs to be set as environment variable
-       JMS_QUEUE = "OrderProcessorQueue" queue by this name should be present currenty this is not configurable
+       JMS_QUEUE = "MessageProcessorQueue" queue by this name should be present currenty this is not configurable